'Till The Boys Come Home (Television) (2017, Australia)

 'Till The Boys Come Home tells the individual stories of ten different people, caught up in the chaos and uncertainty that was World War Two.
 It specifically focuses on the Home Front in Melbourne during May of 1942 - a time of heightened fear and anxiety for all Australians, but particularly Melbournians.

 Not only were the Japanese engaged in a large sea and air battle off the coast of Queensland with the Allied Forces, later to become known as the Battle of the Coral Sea, bringing with them the threat of invasion which affected the whole country, but in the city of Melbourne, a murderer was at large, assaulting and strangling women under cover of the blackouts.
-This murder spree, the first of its kind in 20th Century Australia, would be labeled as “The Brown Out Murders” by the popular press.
+This murder spree, the first of its kind in 20th Century Australia, would be labelled as “The Brown Out Murders” by the popular press.

 At a time when young women were given unprecedented freedom - able to join the military via the women’s auxiliary forces, live away from home without being married, go out to work every day, party at night, be independent and begin to establish an equal footing with the men - they were also being hunted by not just the prejudices of the past, but also by a man who was killing at random.
 Fear of the Japanese was heightened by fear of one of their own.

-Over sixty years after these events took place, this play is a celebration of an amazing generation of women - our mothers, aunts, grandmothers and great-grandmothers - who kept the homefires burning and saw Australia through one of the darkest times of it's young European history.
+Over sixty years after these events took place, this series is a celebration of an amazing generation of women - our mothers, aunts, grandmothers and great-grandmothers - who kept the homefires burning and saw Australia through one of the darkest times of it's young European history.